pulpgrinder/passiflora/README.md

 3. Edit the Makefile (Mac, Linux, Android, iOS) or `build.bat` (native Windows).
    Use `PROGNAME = YourAppName` in the Makefile (`set PROGNAME=YourAppName` in `build.bat` for windows).
 4. Put all your HTML/JavaScript/CSS/images/whatever in `src/www`.
+5. There is no 5.
+See below for additional tweaks you might want to make (custom icons, etc)

 ## Building